Richard Sterban: Career

 Prior to joining the Oak Ridge Boys, Sterban was a founding member of the Keystones, a gospel quartet based in the northeastern United States, and later toured with J. D. Sumner and the Stamps Quartet backing Elvis Presley, including appearing in Elvis On Tour.
-Sterban is best known for his "oom-pa-pa-oom-pa-pa-moww-moww" bass solo in the Oak Ridge Boys' 1981 single "Elvira" and his lead vocal on a cover of the Righteous Brothers' hit "Dream On", which made the top ten.
+Sterban is best known for his "oom-papa-oom-papa-mow-mow" bass solo in the Oak Ridge Boys' 1981 single "Elvira" and his lead vocal on a cover of the Righteous Brothers' hit "Dream On", which made the top ten.

 Sterban has recorded public service announcements for NOAA Weather Radio.
 He served as the voice of The Roadhouse, the classic country Sirius Satellite Radio channel.
 Sterban was a minority owner of the Nashville Sounds minor league baseball team from 1978 to 2008.

-In recent years, Sterban has taken prolonged absences from the Oak Ridge Boys' tours.
-Aaron McCune, the bass vocalist for Dailey & Vincent, has often served as Sterban's designated fill-in.
-In September 2023, the band stated that the issues that had led to Sterban's absences that year were resolved.
-Sterban again took leave from the band following the band's appearance at the 60th Academy of Country Music Awards on May 8, 2025; he would later clarify in September that this was due to treatment for pancreatic cancer that had been diagnosed in March.
-McCune and Tim Duncan are serving as Sterban's fill-ins during 2025 tour dates.
+In recent years, Sterban has had prolonged absences from the Oak Ridge Boys' tours.
+Aaron McCune, bass vocalist for Dailey & Vincent, has served as his fill-in.
+Sterban again took leave following their appearance at the 60th Academy of Country Music Awards on May 8, 2025; he announced in September that this was due to treatment for pancreatic cancer.
+Tim Duncan is replacing him on tour until further notice.
+Sterban made his first appearances with the band since his diagnosis during its Grand Ole Opry appearances on January 30 and 31, 2026 and noted that he hoped to resume touring later in the year since he still felt well enough to perform.